SomeAB/openharmonyos_test/README.md

 5. Change Directory to the folder containing the dockerfile + compose file + source code tar archive
 6. Run the command `docker-compose build openharmony_standard --no-cache --progress=plain` and it will start building.
 (Note: `--no-cache` is used to clear up previous build cache, and `--progress=plain` gives more detailed output)

 Note: have 250-400GB space ideally.
 Download of source code alone is 49GB plus other dependencies, so it can take time depending on your internet speed.
 Also, as with any building from source, it will take time to build files.

+Note: Consider running `docker system prune -a --force` to clear up unused docker images and free up space after the build is done.

 ## Goals